-As at 31 December 2020, the Group held investments in associates of KD 107,850,979 in the consolidated financial statements which represents 34% of the total assets.
+As at 31 December 2021, the Group held investments in associates of KD 115,956,583 in the consolidated financial statements which represents 31% of the total assets.
 Investments in associates are accounted for under the equity method of accounting and considered for impairment when an impairment indicator is identified.
-During the year ended 31 December 2020, the Group has recognised an impairment loss of KD 4.662.513 on associates.